RyanMyatThu/DataStructures-Algorithms-Java-/Language/Java/Algorithms/SearchingAlgorithms/BinaryTrees/Depth_First_Search_BinaryTree/PostOrderTraversal/Explaination.md

 By definition, the post-order traversal of this tree would follow this path:
 1. Visit the left subtree of the root node (3) → Traverse the left subtree.
 2. After traversing the left subtree, traverse the right subtree of the root node (3).
-3. Then, traverse back to the root (3).
+3. Finally visit the root node after traversing both subtrees.

 The post-order traversal of this tree will visit nodes in this order: `1 -> 2 -> 4 -> 6 -> 5 -> 3`.